-For example, cortisol is produced and secreted by the adrenal cortex.
+Normally, cortisol is produced and released by the adrenal cortex.
 Production of the hormone is regulated by the hypothalamus and the pituitary gland.
 When the blood cortisol level falls, the hypothalamus releases corticotropin-releasing hormone (CRH), which directs the pituitary gland to produce ACTH (adrenocorticotropic hormone).
 ACTH stimulates the adrenal glands to produce and release cortisol.
 In order for appropriate amounts of cortisol to be made, the hypothalamus and both the pituitary and adrenal glands must be functioning properly.

-Without enough cortisol or aldosterone, people become weak and dehydrated, unable to maintain an adequate blood pressure or to respond properly to stress.
-Among its many roles, cortisol affects the metabolism of carbohydrates, proteins, and fats, affects glucose levels in the blood, acts as an anti-inflammatory agent, and helps the body react to stress.
+Without enough cortisol or aldosterone, people become weak and dehydrated, unable to maintain an adequate blood pressure or to respond properly to physical stress.
+Among its many roles, cortisol affects the metabolism of carbohydrates, proteins, and fats, affects glucose levels in the blood, acts as an anti-inflammatory agent, and helps the body react to stress such as infection or trauma.
 Aldosterone is produced by the adrenal cortex and manages the salt and potassium balance in the blood.

-Addison disease affects about 1 to 4 people per 100,000 in the U.S. It is found in people of all ages and affects both males and females equally.
+Addison disease is relatively rare.
+It affects about 1 person per 100,000 in the U.S. It is found in people of all ages and affects both males and females equally.
 Symptoms of insufficiency may not emerge until about 80% to 90% of the adrenal cortex has been destroyed.